7 Sources

 Copy Link

-The World Trade Organization's latest report highlights AI's potential to boost global trade by nearly 40% and increase GDP by 12-13% by 2040.
-However, the report also warns of potential economic divides if adequate policies are not implemented.
+The World Trade Organization's latest report highlights AI's potential to significantly boost global trade and GDP.
+However, it warns of potential economic divides if adequate policies are not implemented.

-The World Trade Organization (WTO) has released its annual World Trade Report for 2025, highlighting the transformative potential of Artificial Intelligence (AI) on global trade and economic growth.
-The report projects that AI could increase the value of global trade in goods and services by nearly 40% by 2040, presenting a significant opportunity for economic expansion
+The World Trade Organization (WTO) has released its World Trade Report for 2025, highlighting the transformative potential of Artificial Intelligence (AI) in reshaping global trade dynamics.
+The report projects a significant boost to the value of trade in goods and services, estimating an increase of nearly 40% by 2040

 1

-.
-The largest growth is expected in the trade of digitally deliverable services, including AI services, with a projected increase of 42%4
+The largest growth is projected in the trade of digitally deliverable services, including AI services, with an estimated increase of 42%.
+This sector's high growth reflects reduced operational trade costs, strong projected growth of AI services, and above-average productivity growth in more tradable sectors

-While the overall outlook is positive, the WTO report also warns of potential challenges.
-Without adequate policies and targeted investment, AI could exacerbate existing economic divides
+While the overall outlook is positive, the WTO report cautions about potential challenges:

 1

-.To ensure the benefits of AI are shared widely, the WTO emphasizes the importance of predictable trade supported by WTO rules and lower tariffs on raw materials essential for AI technologies, including semiconductors
+.To ensure the benefits of AI are shared widely, the WTO emphasizes the need for:

 1